EnEff-BIM/EnEffBIM-Framework/MoCGF/Generators/README.md

 containing a file Package.inf and a special folder structure.

 Documentation will follow soon, please have a look at the examples for now.
-The easiest way to create a generator is to create a copy of an existing generator and adjust the contents.
+The easiest way to create a generator is to make a copy of an existing generator and adjust the contents.